Sukhjit21/Shell/REPORT.md

 # Design Choices
 ### Arguments

-We used a struct named <mark>Arguments</mark> with four arrays to store the command line.
+We used a struct named **Arguments** with four arrays to store the command line.

 1. char *firstarg[] stores the the command line commands before '>'
 2. char *secondarg[] stores the the command line commands after '>'